buondevid/google-homepage/README.txt

-The purpose of this project is to replicate visually GOOGLE Homepage.
+The purpose of this project is to clone Google Homepage.
+This project was quite fun and interesting to develop, being my serious first one.
+It is fully polished and all the code is tidy and commented.

+Thanks for visiting